-The wgms maintains a network of local investigators and national correspondents in all countries involved in glacier monitoring.
-As a contribution to the Global Terrestrial/Climate Observing System (GTOS, GCOS), the Division of Early Warning and Assessment and the Global Environment Outlook of UNEP, and the International Hydrological Programme of UNESCO, the wgms collects and publishes worldwide standardized glacier data.
+The WGMS maintains a network of local investigators and national correspondents in all countries involved in glacier monitoring.
+As a contribution to the Global Climate Observing System (GCOS), the Division of Early Warning and Assessment and the Global Environment Outlook (GEO) of UN Environment, and the International Hydrological Programme of UNESCO, the wgms collects and publishes worldwide standardized glacier data.

 The tasks of GTN-G are:

 - to collect and publish standardized data on glacier fluctuations at 5-yearly intervals,

 - to prepare a bulletin reporting mass balance results of selected reference glaciers and ice caps at 2-yearly intervals,

 - to manage and upgrade the existing inventory of glaciers and ice caps,

 - to stimulate satellite observations of remote glaciers and ice caps in order to reach global coverage, and

 Amongst the three bodies of GTN-G, key expertise for in-situ measurements and glacier fluctuations has traditionally been located at WGMS, whereas GLIMS and NSIDC have mainly focused on remote sensing and data management.
 Today, the WGMS compiles in annual calls standardized data on glacier changes in length, area, volume and mass (task 1 and 5) and publishes the results in the Global Glacier Change Bulletin at 2-yearly intervals (task 2).
 NSIDC hosts and updates the glacier inventory databases (task 3).
 The GTN-G officers lead and participate in working groups and initiatives to stimulate remote sensing of glaciers (task 4) and periodically assess ongoing changes (task 5).